victorchan88/rcos-status-updates/fall_2018/week_03.md

 > Examples: Confusion on how to approach a problem, Limited experience with a specific technology

 I am very new to all this stuff and the lack of communication and guidance is hurting me.
 I feel like the people who are already proficient at git and coding are moving extremely fast and I am just being left behind.
-I would love to spend more time on this but the combination of schoolwork and other clubs makes it difficult.
+I would like to spend more time on this but the combination of schoolwork and other clubs makes it difficult.

 ## Notes